Thinking Before Running! Efficient Code Generation with Thorough Exploration and Optimal Refinement: Appendix

 \subsection{Exploration for Tests}

-We randomly selected 50 tasks from the MBPP test data to observe the performance improvement and code execution overhead as the number of test cases $m$ increases during each exploration.
+We randomly selected 60 tasks from the MBPP test data to observe the performance improvement and code execution overhead as the number of test cases $m$ increases during each exploration.
 Table \ref{tab:m} illustrates this trend.
 The base model we used is Kimi.
 We observed that increasing $m$ leads to improved Pass@1 performance and results in longer execution times due to the additional effort required for self-verification.
-To balance time efficiency and performance, we set $m$ for all experiments.
+We set $m$ for all experiments to balance time efficiency and performance.